watzek/BLTdocs/docs/02-Getting-Connected.md

 2. When prompted, put in your LC username and password for access Now, your computer is connected to the same virtual network as the cluster.

+### For Linux Users
+If you are using Linux to connect to the cluster, the current version of Cisco AnyConnect will fail to install.
+Luckily, there is an open-source equivalent called OpenConnect, which installs as a menu option for debian and redhat based OSes.
+You will need to open your network settings and click the green plus button to add a new connection, and then select VPN when prompted.
+After that, put in ```vpn.lclark.edu``` for the gateway option and the same root CA certificate as you used when setting up LC secure.
+After you click save, it will ask for your LC id and password.

 ## Logging In